sudeepkatakol/sudeepkatakol.github.io/_posts/2020-07-22-dl_theory_icml.md

 Here, $B_{l}$ is a binary matrix of the same size as $W_{l}$ and $\sigma$ denotes the ReLU activation function.

- **(Weak) Lottery ticket Hypothesis**: Consider a randomly initialized network, $N$. $N$ contains a subnetwork $n$ such that when $n$ is trained in isolation it achieves the same performance as (trained) $N$ using atmost the same number of iterations.
+ **(Weak) Lottery ticket Hypothesis**: Consider a randomly initialized network, $N$. $N$ contains a subnetwork $n$ such that when $n$ is trained in isolation it achieves the same performance as (trained) $N$ using at most the same number of iterations.

 But, starting with $n$ is entering like entering the lottery with just one ticket.
 There's a very small chance (close to $0$) that $n$ has the right initialization of parameters to achieve the same performance.
-A bigger network $N$ contains (exponentially) many small subnetworks, $n$ (many random intializations *i.e.* many lottery tickets) which ensures that you are achieve a good performance when trained.
+A bigger network $N$ contains (exponentially) many small subnetworks, $n$ (many random initializations *i.e.* many lottery tickets) which ensures that you are achieve a good performance when trained.

  **(Strong) Lottery ticket Hypothesis**:  Let $F$ be a fixed target network and let $N$ be a network obtained by overparametrizing $F$.
-When $N$ is randomly initialized, it contains a subnetwork, $n$, that performes as good as the target network $F$.
+When $N$ is randomly initialized, it contains a subnetwork, $n$, that performs as good as the target network $F$.

 {% include image.html url="https://i.ibb.co/LPvkHRp/lth-pruning-1.png" description="Strong LTH" width="45%" %}